 - Days to Maturity (DTM) for the type of potato you planted

-- Flowering: for early potatoes
+- Flowering: Indicative of early potatoes being ready

 There are different signs to look for depending if you want early potatoes (pick when potato flowers bloom) or fully grown potatoes (look for dying foliage).